jcvincent/pragmatech-dad-blog/content/about/index.md

 # About Me
 I am jcvincent,

+A follower of Christ
-A pragmatic and technical dad
+A pragmatic and technical son, brother, husband, dad

 Welcome to my blog!